aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 In this section, you are instructed on how to create a storage account for files in Azure.
 A storage account in Azure is a unique namespace in Azure for your data.
 Every object that you store in Azure Storage has an address that includes your unique account name.
 The combination of the account name and the Azure Storage blob endpoint forms the base address for the objects in your storage account.
 You will create file shares within this storage account, which will be used to store and organize your files.
 You will also retrieve the access key for the storage account, which is needed to authenticate your applications and grant them access to your storage account.

-1. Click "Create a resource" on the main page.
+1. Click on "Create a resource" on the main page.
 2. Search for "Storage Account".

 ![](004.png)

-3. Click "Create".
+3. Click on "Create".
 4. Navigate to the "Basics" tab.

    * Select the resource group you created earlier from the drop-down list.